rapid7/insightconnect-plugins/microsoft_teams/help.md

 # Version History

+* 1.3.0 - New action Send Message by GUID
 * 1.2.1 - Fix issue where New Message Received trigger could receive an unauthorized error after sustained use
 * 1.2.3 - New spec and help.md format for the Hub
 * 1.2.2 - Fix issue where regular expressions would only match at the beginning of a string